-This page sets out how the Australian legal system tries to deter and punish slavery and trafficking in three areas: criminal law, migration law and workplace law.
+This page sets out Australian legal responses to address slavery and trafficking in three areas: criminal law, migration law and workplace law.

-The Australian system has also responded to the immigration needs of people who have experienced trafficking or slavery.
+The Australian anti-trafficking framework provides immigration support to people who have experienced trafficking or slavery.
 You can read about immigration support on our page about Visa Options.

 The Commonwealth Criminal Code

 Slavery and trafficking, as well as some related practices, are against the law in Australia and carry heavy penalties.
 The criminal offences are set out in the Federal Criminal Code Act 1995 ('the Criminal Code').
 All investigations under these offences are carried out by the Australian Federal Police (AFP).
 If a case is taken to court, it is prosecuted by the Commonwealth Director of Public Prosecutions (CDPP).

 In February 2013, the Australian Government passed the Crimes Legislation Amendment (Slavery, Slavery-Like Conditions and People Trafficking) Act 2013, which implemented a number of additional offences including offences of forced marriage and forced labour.
 The Act also repealed the definition of sexual servitude to include a broader definition of servitude and expanded the definition of “coercion” as referred to in Divisions 270 and 271.